Skip to main content

 • onedrive-changes uses Microsoft Graph Delta API

 The first backup from a source is always a full backup.
-Subsequent backups from the same source identity (source type + account + path) will be incremental.
+Subsequent backups from the same source identity are incremental.
+Identity matching prefers stable IDs (type + identity + path_id) and falls back to legacy matching for older snapshots.

 Exclude Patterns